damek/assignment5-alignment/cs336_alignment/grpo_off_policy_sweep.md

 - I set cliprange to .2 because I think that should be fine (it's suggested in exercise.)
 - I divided the learning rate by the number of epochs_per_rollout_batch: 2.

 Conclusion: large lr seems to be the issue.
-When I divide the learning rate by the number of epochs, things are more stable, but I'm still seeing spikes.
-Will try to set it smaller.